Robert Peston

 Robert James Kenneth Peston (born 25 April 1960) is an English journalist, presenter, and author.
-He is the Political Editor of ITV News and host of the weekly political discussion show Peston (previously Peston on Sunday) alongside ITV News Deputy Political Editor Anushka Asthana.
+He is the political editor of ITV News and presents the weekly political discussion programme Peston (formerly Peston on Sunday), alongside the political editor of The Guardian, Pippa Crerar.
+He was business editor of BBC News from 2006 to 2014 and its economics editor from 2014 to 2015.
+Peston became widely known for his reporting on the 2008 financial crisis, particularly his exclusive coverage of the Northern Rock crisis.

-From 2006 until 2014, he was the Business Editor of BBC News and its Economics Editor from 2014 to 2015.
-He became known to the wider public with his reporting on the 2008 financial crisis, especially with his exclusive information on the Northern Rock crisis.
-He is the founder of the education charity Speakers for Schools.
+He founded the education charity Futures for All (formerly Speakers for Schools) and co-presents the Goalhanger podcast The Rest Is Money with Steph McGovern.

 Early life

 Robert James Kenneth Peston born into a Jewish family on 25 April 1960, the son of Helen Conroy and Maurice Peston, Baron Peston (1931–2016), an economist and Labour life peer.
 As the son of a life baron, he is entitled to the courtesy style "The Honourable", but does not use it.
 He attended Highgate Wood Secondary School, a state comprehensive school in London.
 He graduated with a second-class degree in philosophy, politics and economics from Balliol College, Oxford, and then studied at the Université libre de Bruxelles.